hiicaptain/Data-Mining-and-Machine-Learning/README.md

 # Data-Mining-and-Machine-Learning

-Please put the data set into a file named 'datasets'
+Please put the two data sets into a file named 'datasets'